khyateed/Movie-Data-Analysis/README.md

 * Rotten Tomatoes
 * TheMovieDB.org

-**Level Up**: Scrape websites or make API calls to get additional data.

-If you struggled with the Phase 1 Code Challenge, use only the following data files:
+It is up to you to decide what data from this to use and how to use it.
+If you want to make this more challenging, you can scrape websites or make API calls to get additional data.
+If you are feeling overwhelmed or behind (e.g. struggled with the Phase 1 Code Challenge), we recommend you use only the following data files:

 * imdb.title.basics
 * imdb.title.ratings